renjmindy/Wikipedia-Big-Data-Analyses/README.md

 To-do list:
 * Take more data over a longer period in order to average out random noises
-* Consider abnormalities in some sub-group of data rather than assuming all behaving uniformly
+* Consider abnormalities as appeared in some sub-groups of data rather than assuming all behaving uniformly

 ## Links for data